James-Wachuka/MapReduce/joins/joins.md

 ##### Map-side joins
 As the name implies, read the data streams into the mapper and uses logic within the mapper function to perform the join.
-The great advantage of a map-side join is that by performing all joining—and more critically data volume reduction—within the mapper, the amount of data transferred to the reduce stage is greatly minimized.
+The great advantage of a map-side join is that by performing all joining and more critically data volume reduction within the mapper, the amount of data transferred to the reduce stage is greatly minimized.
 The drawback of map-side joins is that you either need to find a way of ensuring one of the data sources is very small or you need to define the job input to follow very specific criteria.